ANAMCraft/ANAM-Support-Docs/articles/what-is-anam-craft-marketplace.md

 ## Getting Started

-To get started on ANAM Craft marketplace, potential vendors should:
+To get started on ANAM Craft marketplace, potential makers should:

 1. **Apply for Membership**: Fill out the application form on our website.
 2. **Provide Necessary Documentation**: Submit any required documents for verification.